Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 Why?
 Hot springs!

-We went to Bagno Vignoni.
-Thermal Spring Waters facing the beauty of the Val D’Orcia valley.
+We went to Bagno Vignoni, where thermal spring waters face the beauty of the Val d’Orcia valley.

 One word: RELAX.